Aliases for MAP2K4 Gene

 GeneCards Summary for MAP2K4 Gene

 MAP2K4 (Mitogen-Activated Protein Kinase Kinase 4) is a Protein Coding gene.
 Diseases associated with MAP2K4 include ovarian serous carcinoma.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and IL6-mediated signaling events.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAP2K7.
+An important paralog of this gene is MAP2K2.

 UniProtKB/Swiss-Prot for MAP2K4 Gene